-Attributes of Educational Technology Standards GLE Attribute Name Description Points Attri Attributes for GLE 1.3.2 should be scored for artifacts related to the research process only.
+Attr ibutes of Educational Technology Standards GLE Attribute Name Description Points Attri butes for GLE 1.3.2 2 should be scored for artifacts related to the research pro- ocess only.
 Gather Information Selects evidence from a digital source that is directly related to the student task.
-For example, how technology and ideas have affected the way people lived and changed their values, beliefs, and attitudes.
+For example, place, time, family life, economics, communication, arts, recreation, food, clothing, shelter, transportation, government, and education.
 1 Selects evidence from an additional digital source(s) directly related to the student task.
-1 1.3.2 Organize Information Uses digital tools to organize information directly related to the topic.
-For example, software for word processing, creating graphic organizers, and flow charts 1 Labels two or more categories based on important characteristics.
+1 1.3.2 2 Uses digital tools to organize information directly related to the topic.
+For example, software for word processing, creating graphic organizers, and flow charts 1 Organize Information Labels two or more categories based on important characteristics.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Uses categories to sort data and information.
 Scoring Note: This point can only be earned if the student has used a digital tool to organize information.
 1 Record Sources Records digital source(s) during research.
 Must include title, author (if known), and type of resource.
-1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final product only.
-Ethical Use Puts results of research into own words.
+1 Attributes for GLE 1.3.3 should be scored for artifacts related to the final produ Ethical Use Puts results of research into own words.
 1 Synthesize Information Combines information collected from digital sources to create a presentation or product.
 1 1.3.3 All elements (for example, text, audio, graphics) in the final digital product relate directly to the student task.
 1 Copyright Issues Properly cites all digital sources within the final product.
-1 TOTAL 10
+1 ТОТА .L 10